 (Matthew 13 as found in the NIV)

-Jesus is preparing all of us to follow him.
+Jesus is preparing people to follow him.
 And some people are at different points in that journey.
-So Jesus spoke in a way that allowed those who were prepared to receive his word to hear it and for those who weren’t yet prepared to learn while not hearing more than they were prepared for.
+Consequently, Jesus spoke in a way that resonated with those who were prepared to hear his word.
+For those who weren't prepared, he helped them learn as much as they were ready for.

 What are the Parables of Jesus About?

-The parables cover a wide variety of different topics.
-Each parable is to teach you one or more of Jesus’s most important teachings.
+Jesus' parables cover a wide variety of topics.
+Each parable strives to illustrate one or more of Jesus’s most important teachings.

 The parables cover topics such as: